 It is also important to take legal action as soon as possible after a collision.
 According to 42 PA Con.
 Stat. §5524, you have a maximum of two years after sustaining an injury to file a lawsuit.
 This is a small amount of time to build a comprehensive car wreck case, so it is critical to speak with a local lawyer right away.

 Get in Touch with a Franklin Car Accident Attorney

 The aftermath of a high-speed motor vehicle collision is always chaotic and confusing, especially if those involved suffer a serious injury.
 Making sense of your legal rights and effectively enforcing them after a wreck will have a much greater chance of success with help from a legal professional who has experience with cases like yours.

-A Franklin car accident lawyer from Ostroff Injury Law can provide the guidance you need to successfully recover compensation.
+A Franklin car accident lawyer from Ostroff Godshall Injury and Accident Lawyers can provide the guidance you need to successfully recover compensation.
 Schedule your free consultation today to learn more about what we can do for you.